What is Early Head Start?

 - Families in Durham who are expecting or who have a child under the age of 3 (a child who will be 2 or younger as of August 31st).

-- Foster children, homeless children, and children from families receiving public assistance (TANF or SSI), regardless of income.
+- Foster children, homeless children, and children from families receiving public assistance (TANF, SSI, SNAP), regardless of income.

 - Children with documented disabilities may be eligible regardless of income.

-- Families who meet income eligibility as determined by Federal Poverty Guidelines (as of 1/24/17).
+- Families who meet income eligibility as determined by Federal Poverty Guidelines (2023).

 | Family Size